Human Resources Development

 We are actively engaged in cross-country exchanges of human resources through the Trainee program, in which young Toyota Boshoku personnel are dispatched to entities outside of Japan.

-Creation of human resources who can contribute to society (TB Share Pro activities)
+Creation of human resources who can contribute to society (TB Share Pro Activity)

-TB Share Pro activities have been implemented since fiscal 2024 with the aim of promoting challenges that lead to new knowledge and operational innovation through cross-border learning.
-In fiscal 2025, eight participants were divided into three teams to promote the sale of products for individuals and to hold events, so that the three host companies could realize their ideal state.
+TB Share Pro Activity have been implemented since fiscal 2024 with the aim of promoting challenges that lead to new knowledge and operational innovation through cross-border learning.
+In fiscal 2026, eight participants were divided into three teams to create new product value and identify new targets, so that the three host companies could realize their ideal state.
 Through the five months of activities, participants gain new knowledge and experience personal growth, and are continuing to work on their own personal growth following these activities.
-We will continue to promote our activities in fiscal 2026 with the aim of creating human resources who can contribute to society.
+We will continue to promote our activities with the aim of creating human resources who can contribute to society.

 Promoting an open application system

 We are working to create an environment in which company members can think about their own careers, and act to realize this.
 We have an internal Job Posting system aimed at utilizing the knowledge of highly experienced company members aged 50 years and over, and an internal Job Challenge system aimed at encouraging new challenges among those under 50.
-62 company members applied for the 85 jobs offered in the FY2025 Job Challenge, 30 of whom had job transfers.
-In addition, 29 company members applied for the 23 jobs offered in the FY2025 Job Posting, 18 of whom had job transfers.
+58 company members applied for the 71 jobs offered in the FY2026 Job Challenge, 28 of whom had job transfers.
+In addition, 12 company members applied for the 18 jobs offered in the FY2026 Job Posting, 5 of whom had job transfers.

 OFF-JT Program

-We carry out one month of face-to-face training for new company members in administrative and technical positions.
+We provide a one-month in-person training program for new company members in administrative and technical positions.
 Rather than setting a goal for the one-month training period, the training is run with the goal of the individual reaching the competency standards for their position at the end of their second year.

 In addition to understanding and acquiring the knowledge required by Toyota Boshoku, the training encourages members to practice behaviors that reflect the TB Way, and helps them to switch their awareness from students to working members of society.